-Editor’s note: This article is part of a year-long project about aging well, planning for the changes that aging brings and shaping how society thinks about aging.
+Editor’s Note: This article is part of a year-long project about aging well, planning for the changes that aging brings and shaping how society thinks about aging.
+(Also currently sponsored by A Place For Mom.)

 Can a nursing home ever be a genuine home, a comforting place where we live in contentment if we can no longer live on our own?